Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/autogen/index.md

 The recommended workflow for developing control code is:

 1. Develop and validate the control algorithm in Simulink.
-2. Convert the controller to an atomic subsystem and then to a referenced model (More information about referenced models can be found [here](https://www.mathworks.com/help/simulink/model-reference.html)).
+2. Convert the controller to an atomic subsystem and then to a referenced model (Information about referenced models can be found [here](https://www.mathworks.com/help/simulink/model-reference.html)).
 3. Generate C code using Simulink Autogen.
 4. Integrate generated code into the AMDC project.
 5. Execute and validate on hardware.